willh003/ovt/README.md

   - requests a voxel class computation from the server, and returns the voxels with their corresponding classes
   - requires that the server has defined class names and images

+## Acknowledgements
+Authors: Will Huey, Sean Brynjolfsson

+We use OVSeg (https://github.com/facebookresearch/ov-seg) to obtain per-pixel image embeddings, and CLIP to obtain text embeddings (https://github.com/openai/CLIP).
+Both of these repos are contained in this one, with slight modifications to suit our needs.

+For better rviz voxel visualization, we use rviz_lighting (from https://github.com/mogumbo/rviz_lighting.git).